Questions about placements

 Applicants interested in doing a placement with Legal Aid WA need to apply separately for their PLT program.
 Legal Aid WA typically offers a 20-day volunteer program, so you should also apply for a CLC placement for the remainder of the 80-day requirement.

-While most of our Graduates do their placement with CLCs, over the years our alumni have completed their PLT Work Experience Placements while employed as:
+Over the years our alumni have completed their PLT Work Experience Placements while employed as:

-• as graduates or clerks with small firm;
+as graduates or clerks with private firm;

-• paralegals with the Office of the Director of Public Prosecutions
+paralegals with the Office of the Director of Public Prosecutions;

-• clerks for barristers
+clerks for barristers;

-• associates and ushers*, where applicable, and suitable for PLT placement at courts or tribunals
+associates and ushers*, where applicable, and suitable for PLT placement at courts or tribunals;

-• Legal support officers with government agencies.
+legal support officers with government agencies;

 You can also let us know if you secure such a role after you’ve already applied and we will be able to confirm your place in the course.